 Steelcase Gesture vs Herman Miller Embody Construction

-I find the materials of the Embody more premium than the Steel Case Gesture, but of course, the Embody costs more.
+We find the materials of the Embody more premium than the Steel Case Gesture, but of course, the Embody costs more.

 Check the Price of each chair

-Maybe because the plastic parts were mostly used for the flexibility of the chair, and if I’m going to compare it to the Leap chair, it has a more professional and cleaner look.
+Maybe because the plastic parts were mostly used for the flexibility of the chair, and if we are going to compare it to the Leap chair, it has a more professional and cleaner look.
 The base of the chair has a molded plastic covering, so it looks cleaner than the Leap.

 Both chairs come head to head in terms of durability.
 And the warranty of the Gesture is the same as the Embody.
 It provides a 12 years warranty, but for the frames, the Gesture offers a lifetime for its owners, so that’s an added plus.